edemaine/svgtiler/README.md

 filenames distinguished by an underscore followed by the sheet name.
 By default, **hidden** sheets are ignored, making it easy to "deprecate" old drafts, but if you prefer, you can process hidden sheets via `--hidden`.
+Currently, hidden sheet detection does not work in .ods/.fods files.

 ## Style Files: .css, .styl